What Should You Know Beforehand?

-During your recovery, you can expect a few days of soreness, swelling and limited mobility.
+During your breast augmentation recovery, you can expect a few days of soreness, swelling, and limited mobility.
 Your doctor will likely provide you with pain medication to help with any discomfort.
 Sleeping on your back and with your upper body elevated will help reduce swelling, most of which dissipates after the first two weeks.
 Activities that involve lifting should be avoided for two weeks.
 Most patients can return to work and daily tasks after one week, and exercise (though no lifting or chest exercises) after two weeks.

 You will begin to see the results of your breast augmentation surgery after the second week, once most of the swelling is reduced and your breasts begin to look and feel softer and more natural.
 Most surgeons provide instructions for an aftercare regimen, which may include scar management, breast massaging exercises and other information to help the implants settle into their final position.
-Follow-up appointments with your doctor are also important during this time, so that he or she can make sure that you are healing properly.
+Follow-up appointments with your doctor are also important during this time so that he or she can make sure that you are healing properly.
 The final results of your surgery will appear around the two- to three-month mark.
-Generally by this time, your new, fuller breasts will have taken shape.
+Generally, by this time, your new, fuller breasts will have taken shape.

 An Alternative to Implants: Fat Transfer Breast Augmentation

-Some of our network’s plastic surgeons also offer a fat transfer breast augmentation (also called “natural breast augmentation”) procedure using the patient’s own fat (instead of implants) to increase the fullness of their breasts.
+Some of our network’s plastic surgeons also offer a fat transfer breast augmentation (also called “natural breast augmentation”) procedure using the patient’s fat (instead of breast implants) to increase the fullness of their breasts.
 This procedure uses excess fat from another part of the patient’s body (such as the stomach, flanks or thighs) that is removed through liposuction, refined and then transferred to the breasts through injection.
 This procedure works best for women who desire only a small increase in breast volume and who prefer natural-looking results.

 - Well-respected by peers